dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

    4. Save and close Site.Master.

-## Create a web form to display student data
+## Add a web form to display student data

    1. In **Solution Explorer**, right-click your project, select **Add** and then **New Item**.
 Select the **Web Form with Master Page** template, and name it **Students.aspx**.